-- Implied orders only trade against regular orders - They will have lower priority than the regular orders at the same price. - Implied orders are not available when the spread/strategy and its legs are not in a matching state. - Self-trade Prevention is not applied to implied orders. - If one of the orders that generated the implied order is fully executed or cancelled, the implied order is automatically cancelled. - If there is a partial execution in one of the orders that generated the implied order, the implied is updated with the new calculated quantity.
+- Implied orders only trade against regular orders - They will have lower priority than the regular orders at the same price. - Implied orders are not available when the spread/strategy and its legs are not in a matching state. - Self-trade Prevention is not applied to implied orders. - If there is a partial execution in one of the orders that generated the implied order, the implied is updated with the new calculated quantity.